Tool Steel Grades, Applications and Production Methods

 Oil Hardening or O-Grades (Cold-Working)

-This tool steels group has great resistance to abrasion and high toughness properties.
+This tool steel group has great resistance to abrasion and high toughness properties.
 It is considered to be a general-purpose steel, making it very versatile.

 • Bushings